khaors/geocompr/main.md

 Breaks between classes are created to maximize the differences between categories.
 <!-- what do you mean by could be meaningful only for this?
 Also "Importantly" sentence sounds strange -->
 This method provides classes that reflect the values distribution, but at the same time creates classes that could be meaningful only for this dataset.
-Importantly, categorical legends described above could be not the most suitable when presenting a large number of objects (e.g. points or polygons) or continuous fields (e.g. continuous rasters).
+Discrete legends are not always the most suitable as they present similar values by just a few colors.
-In these situations, `cont` or `order` can be used.
+Alternatively, the `cont` or `order` styles can be used when presenting a large number of objects (e.g. points or polygons) or continuous fields (e.g. continuous rasters).
 The former is appropriate for variables with evenly distributed values, while the latter works well when the distribution of values is skewed (for example, only a few raster cells have very large values).
 Finally, the `cat` style should be used to represent categorical values.
 It assures that each category receives a unique color.